adamterlson/require-hijack/README.md

 fakeFs.readdir.should.have.been.called;
 ```````

-*Note* - Mock your sub-module's dependencies **before** loading your sub-module, otherwise those require calls will happen prior to the mocking goodness!
+*Note* - Hijack your sub-module's dependencies **before** loading your sub-module, otherwise those require calls will happen prior to the hijacking goodness!